uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 Results show a strong positive correlation between TotalIncidents and Injury (r ≈ 0.96) and a negative correlation between HVI and Fatality (r ≈ –0.57).
 Although counterintuitive at first glance, this may reflect underreporting or mitigation interventions in high-vulnerability areas.
 These relationships were visualized using a log-scaled correlation heatmap, emphasizing nonlinear dependencies that justify the use of both Poisson and Negative Binomial regression models in the next section.
 #v(1em)
-== 2.3.2 Summary

-These visual representations are only preliminary and can be used as inspiration for the plots in the actual predictive modelling phase.
-#v(1em)
 == 2.4 Preprocessing
 #v(1em)